eclipse-archived/ceylon-ide-intellij/README.md

 6. Setup all the Ceylon distribution sibling projects by running the `ant setup` command in direcrory `../ceylon-dist`.
 This will create sibling projects such as : `../ceylon-spec`, `../ceylon-compiler`, etc ...

 7. Build a full Ceylon distribution locally (see [here](https://github.com/ceylon/ceylon-dist/blob/master/README.md#building-the-distribution) for more details) :
-    - In the `../ceylon-dist` directory run : `ant clean publish-all ide-quick`
+    - In the `../ceylon-dist` directory run : `ant clean dist sdk intellij`
     - This will create a `dist` sub-directory in `../ceylon-dist`, with the built Ceylon distribution.

-7. Some parts of the plugin are written in Ceylon, but cannot yet be built within IntelliJ, so you need to compile them manually:
-    - In the `ceylon-ide-intellij/plugin-ceylon-code` directory, run: `../../ceylon-dist/dist/bin/ceylon compile`
-    - This will generate a `.jar` archive that is required in `ceylon-ide-intellij`'s classpath

 8. Open the project `ceylon-ide-intellij` in IDEA.
 You might be requested to enter the value of 2 path variables (see next point).